Anne of Denmark and the spa at Bath: At Bath in 1615

 From September 1614 Anne was troubled by pain in her feet, as described in the letters of her chamberlain Viscount Lisle and the countesses of Bedford and Roxburghe.
 Lisle noted "the Queen hath been a little lame" as early as October 1611.
 She was ill in March 1615, suspected to have dropsy, and given a course of physic.
 Plans for a trip to Bath were deferred, at King James' suggestion, possibly because of a lack of funds.

 She left Denmark House for Salisbury and Bath at the end of July 1615, after uncertainty at court if she would make the journey.
 There were petitions against the royal progresses to the west this year, because the hard winter and exceptionally hot and dry summer had adversely affected crops and livestock.

 There was music at Colnbrook, not far from Windsor, and a stop was made at the Bear Inn at Reading on 26 July, then on to Newbury where there was music, and she stayed at Shaw House the home of Thomas Dolman.
 At Salisbury she stayed a week, listening to the singing of the town waits, and the musicians of the Earl of Southampton and Lord Fenton.
 At Warminster, she was entertained by a blind man playing the virginals, and there was music at another house on 11 August, possibly Longleat.

 Her lodging in Bath was Dr Stewarde's house, and Mr. Hadnethe's house near the springs was rented as the queen's lodging for bathing.
 Viscount Lisle's daughter Kate Mansel came from Margam to join the royal party at Bath, partly on account of ill-health.
 On 23 August there was morris dancing and the Earl of Worcester's musicians played.
 A blind man in Bath played the organ for the queen.

 The queen was expected to return via Chippenham to Oatlands by 2 September.
 She stayed at Bath longer than anticipated due to an attack of gout.
 Lisle sent his wife Barbara four red deer pasties and a salmon pie, treats from the court kitchen.
 She was at Marlborough on 6 September, and heard the town's musicians.

-On the return journey, she went to Mr. Flower's house at Norton St Philip, at Warminster the blind man played the virginals again.
+On the return journey, she went to Mr. Flower's house at Norton St Philip, and at Warminster the blind man played the virginals again.
 By 20 September, Anne of Denmark was at Greenwich Palace and had commenced taking physic medicine.
 Lisle had to attend the queen during her medication and could not get away to visit his wife at Penshurst Place.
 John Chamberlain wrote that the Queen, "is returned from Bath, not so well as when she went".

 Anne of Denmark's stay in Bath in the summer of 1615 was reckoned as two visits, and her servant and usher John Tunstall was later paid £105-10s-9d for fitting up her lodging in Bath and expenses of her journeys.